 No, 23andMe reports do not diagnose any health conditions or provide medical advice.

-The 23andMe Carrier Status* reports can tell you if you have specific genetic variants that you could pass on to your children, from saliva collected using an FDA-cleared collection device (Oragene DX model OGD.500.001), but they cannot tell you if you have two copies of the variants.
+The 23andMe Carrier Status* reports can tell you if you have specific genetic variants that you could pass on to your future children, from saliva collected using an FDA-cleared collection device (Oragene DX model OGD.500.001), but they cannot tell you if you have two copies of the variants.
 Carrier Status reports are not intended to diagnose a disease, or tell you anything about your risk for developing a disease in the future.
 Each Carrier Status report is most relevant for people of certain ethnicities.
 On their own, these reports are not intended to tell you anything about the health of your fetus, or your newborn child’s risk of developing a particular disease later in life.

+The Health Predisposition* reports include both reports that meet US FDA requirements for genetic health risks and the 23andMe Type 2 Diabetes health predisposition report which is based on 23andMe research and has not been reviewed by the FDA.
 The 23andMe Genetic Health Risk* reports tell you if you have genetic variants that may increase your risk of developing certain health conditions.
 While having a particular variant can be linked to a higher risk for a condition, it does not necessarily mean you will develop the condition.
 It is important to remember that these reports do not cover all possible genetic variants that could influence risk for these conditions and that other non-genetic factors, such as environment and lifestyle, can also influence risk for these conditions.
 Consult with a healthcare professional if the condition runs in your family, you think you might have the condition, or you have questions about any genetic or nongenetic risk factors you may have.

 The 23andMe Wellness reports make connections between your DNA and traits that may relate to healthy living, however, other genetic and nongenetic factors may impact whether or not you display a specific trait.
 Consult with a healthcare professional before making any major lifestyle changes.